 We ask attendees to be respectful of other people’s feelings, and we will not accept behavior or language that is discriminatory, intimidating or derogatory in any way.
 Something you may find funny, or a joke, others may find deeply upsetting so we ask attendees to be mindful of their actions, and not to discuss topics that may cause offense, be triggering or cause emotional harm.
 We value the safety of our attendees over everything.

 We ask attendees to be respectful of other people’s work at the events, and be self aware and mindful of other people’s personal space.
 You must also treat the space, materials and equipment with care.
-We do not receive additional funding to run these events, so we are very protective of the space we have created.
-We are currently looking into funding to create more events that cater to a wider range/different groups of people.

 We are fully accepting of trans and non-binary people.
 There are many reasons that ‘Non-male’ safe spaces need to exist, and are crucial for people who may have experienced sexual assault, are in toxic or abusive relationships or may experience daily abuse and oppression because of their gender.
 It’s not to say that men don’t need safe spaces or ‘sober craft hang outs’.
 We’re sure many of them do for a range of reasons.
 But as an organisation who aims to support and empower women, these events in particular are aimed at those who do not identify as male.
 If you’d like to start your own events then please do!
 Get in touch and we’ll tell you everything you need to know to get started!
 We can only achieve equality when we give marginalised groups the empowerment and tools that they need.
 If we provide everyone with the same experience then the gap stays the same.